I recently hit this error after migrating an application from classic ASP.NET (.NET Framework) to ASP.NET Core on IIS.

 That was it.

-Find the app pool used by your site.
+Locate the Application Pool used by your website.

 Right-click it and choose: